ObiOne84/battleship-game/README.md

 ### Current Features ###

-1. Game Logo.
+1. Game Logo:
     - The users are presented with the game logo at the start of the game.

  ![Game logo](assets/images/logo.png)

-2. Game Intro.
+2. Game Intro:
     - Introduces the basic game rules to the user
-    - Explains the different game difficulity levels
+    - Explains the different game difficulty levels
     - Explains game markings

 ![Game introduction and rules](assets/images/game-intro.png)